translation/laravel/README.md

 [A new feature](https://laravel.com/docs/5.4/localization#using-translation-strings-as-keys) of Laravel 5.4
 is the possibility to use `__` with the source text (and not only with keys like in the previous section).

-These translations are stored into JSON files located in the `resources/lang/` directory.
+These translations are stored into JSON files located in the `lang` directory.

 ```php
 // Regular